SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Related Work

 \section{Related Work}

 \textbf{3D Scene Reconstruction and Segmentation.} Traditional 3D scene reconstruction approaches rely on RGB-D input from depth sensors to estimate geometry~\cite{newcombe2011kinectfusion, steinbrucker2011real, dou2012exploring, dai2017bundlefusion}.
 More recent approaches operate purely on RGB images, either through optimization-based pipelines such as Structure-from-Motion (SfM)~\cite{oliensis2000critique, schonberger2016structure, ozyecsil2017survey, hartley2003multiple} and Multi-View Stereo (MVS)~\cite{seitz2006comparison, furukawa2009accurate, galliani2015massively}, or through learning-based frameworks such as MVSNet~\cite{yao2018mvsnet}, NeRF~\cite{mildenhall2021nerf}, and 3D Gaussian Splatting~\cite{kerbl20233d}.
 While these methods can recover visually plausible geometry, they often require substantial computation time to produce complete reconstructions.
 For robotics applications, object-centric 3D segmentation is important as well.
 Prior work has explored segmentation directly on point clouds using learned clustering and aggregation strategies~\cite{zhou2024point, wang2018sgpn, jiang2020pointgroup}, as well as multi-view projection of 2D masks for 3D instance segmentation~\cite{runz2018maskfusion, mccormac2018fusion++, zhang2023sam3d}.
 However, projection-based methods typically require accurate camera extrinsics~\cite{xu2025sampro3d, boudjoghra2024open}, and little research has examined how such strategies perform when applied to point clouds produced by learning-based reconstruction methods.
-Our work addresses this gap by unifying learned 3D reconstruction with mask-guided multi-view segmentation, enabling efficient and robust object asset generation for downstream robotic manipulation.
+Our work addresses this gap by unifying learned 3D reconstruction with mask-guided multi-view segmentation to achieve efficient and robust object asset generation, providing geometry-aware perception to support safe and reliable motion planning in robotic manipulation.

 \textbf{Digital Twin for Robotic Manipulation.} Digital twin systems have become increasingly popular for sim-to-real transfer, particularly in training reinforcement learning and imitation learning policies~\cite{chebotar2019closing, wu2025rl, yuan2025demograsp, torne2024reconciling}.
 And several studies leverage generated digital twins as a form of data augmentation to enhance the generalization of downstream models~\cite{mu2025robotwin, katara2024gen2sim}.
 However, existing frameworks typically reconstruct static scenes once before training~\cite{ning2025prompting} and do not maintain continuous synchronization with the evolving physical world.
 Some recent efforts attempt real-time tracking by detecting object locations with 2D detectors~\cite{sun2024digital}, but they often lack precise pose estimation or geometry updates.
 In contrast, our system enables continuous synchronization of the digital twin with real-world online perception, which enables accurate tracking and reliable manipulation in dynamic environments under occlusion.